Tutorials UPDATED: 26 February 2023

 Once you’re happy with your design the next step is to save it for reuse later.

-In the bottom left corner of the Elementor sidebar you’ll see an option that allows you to save the current page design as a custom template.
+In the bottom left corner of the Elementor sidebar, you’ll see an option that allows you to save the current page design as a custom template.

 Click this and in the popup window, enter a name for this Template and click ‘Save’.

-Now next time you need to use this design, create a new page, open with Elementor and then click on the folder icon.
+Now next time you need to use this design, create a new page, open it with Elementor and then click on the folder icon.

 The template you saved before will be available on the list under the “My Templates” tab.